About Disputes

 Cardholder fraud

-Fraud on a card account can fall into one of two categories:
+Fraud on a card account can fall into one of these categories:

 - Fraudulent card or account — A malicious user obtains a card by theft (either the physical card or the card number through computer hacking or interception) or prints a counterfeit card.